avermeulen/logic-shaper/README.md

 # logic-shaper

-Develop your logical thinking skills by solving programming puzzles
+Develop your logical thinking skills by solving programming puzzles based on shapes.
+Write the code for the algorithms that can answer the questions below.

 ## Based on three different shapes with different colors.